VAT: Optional flat rate scheme

 Remember, though, that if you are making supplies to other VAT registered businesses, you give them a VAT invoice charging VAT at the normal rate for the supply (not the flat rate percentage).

-To give an example of how the scheme works:
+An example of how the flat rate scheme works

 If your business falls into more than one trade sector, you must use the percentage that applies to the part of the business that is set to generate the greater turnover in the year ahead.